apollo-ng/xfce-planet/README.md

 # xfce-planet

-A collection of resources and scripts to feed and manage xplanet's weather and satellite (two-line elements) files.
+A simple and easy to understand structure & collection of pre-selected resources and scripts to feed and control xplanet's high-definition textures, near-realtime cloudmap and satellite two-line elements (TLE) files.

-It was born out of the necessity to get xplanet to work with xfce or other compositing window managers, where xplanet cannot take over (or you don't want it to) the root window to draw on.
+It was born out of the necessity to get xplanet to work with xfce or other compositing multi screen window managers, where xplanet cannot simply take over the root window to draw on (or you don't want it to do so).

-Of course, it should be possible to use this with just minor tweaks for any other window manager.
+And, of course, you can use this with just minor tweaks for any other window manager.

 ![alt text](https://raw.githubusercontent.com/chron0/xfce-planet/master/example_output.jpg "Example output")

 ## Installation